Bugs, Rugs, and Storage. What You Need To Know.

 Serious bug activity, the rug needs to be contained.

-Moth ball fumes are toxic, so take care to wear gloves and other appropriate protection.
+Moth ball fumes are toxic, so advise them (or yourself if you are doing this in your facility) to take care to wear gloves and other appropriate protection.
 These can be purchased at your local drugstore.
 You need the toxicity of the fumes of the moth balls or crystals to get high enough inside the bag to essentially kill the bugs inside.
-I would suggest a week sealed, longer if you feel it is necessary.
+I would suggest several week sealed, longer if you feel it is necessary.

-When the week is up, take care when opening the bag so that you do not breathe the air coming from the bag.
-Remove the rug in a protected area (or outside), and brush away the larvae and worms – which should not be moving anymore – get them away from the rug as much as you can.
+When the time is up, take special care when opening the bag so that you do NOT breathe the air coming from the bag.
+Ideally do this outside in a very well ventilated area.
+Remove the rug in a protected area (or outside) with protective safety gear on, and brush away the larvae and worms – which should not be moving anymore – get them away from the rug as much as you can outside.
+You might do this over a protective tarp or sheet of plastic so that you can have easy clean up.

 Check your state to see which carpet and rug products are approved for use in removing bugs like carpet beetles, moths, fleas, or even bed bugs for that matter.
 I really like the Microban line of products for this, all approved by the EPA and approved for use on textiles, but unfortunately not approved by California’s EPA so we cannot use some of them in our state.
 I’ve used several in my out of state training workshops though, with great success.